ihasq/OpenReasoning/README.md

 **Crucial Formatting Rule:** At the end of every sentence terminated by a period, you **must** append a unique, incrementing counter marker in the format `<{i}>` (e.g., `<{1}>`, `<{2}>`, `<{3}>`).
 This is non-negotiable and essential for the verification phases.

+**0. Assume the Mantle of Expertise**
+    *   Before any other step, you must analyze the user's query to determine the most effective expert persona to inhabit for this specific task.
+This persona will guide your perspective and analysis. `<{1}>`
+    *   You must state this assumed role explicitly as your first thought. *Example: "To address this query about scaling a database, I will assume the persona of a seasoned Principal Systems Architect with a deep specialization in distributed data systems."* `<{2}>`

 **1. Deconstruct the Request & Define the Output Blueprint**
     *   Restate the Goal & Core Question, Identify Key Requirements & Constraints, Clarify Ambiguities & State Assumptions. `<{...}>`
     *   **Analyze Query Intent & Determine Optimal Output Format:**